($1,601) Cost to ship a car from Los Angeles, CA to Chapel Hill, NC

 The time of the year

-The time of year and weather conditions in Los Angeles and Chapel Hill play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Los Angeles and Chapel Hill can impact car shipping prices.

 The temperature in Los Angeles is known to be very comfortable.
 Los Angeles is subject to a phenomenon typical of a microclimate, causing variations in temperature.
 So be sure to check your weather report before your move.